Connemara, Galway, Connemara and the West, Ireland

 It is very difficult to predict the weather in Ireland - in the summer from May to late September is generally seen as the most pleasant time to visit.
 Rainfall is difficult to predict - but Ireland does not receive as much as many are led to believe!
 In the winters, temperatures do fall, but there is nothing better than finding a remote pub with a roaring fire to sit beside after a long walk in the country.

-Call us on to start planning your vacation to Ballynahinch Castle or take a look at our itineraries to Galway Connemara and the West
+Call us on to start planning your holiday to Ballynahinch Castle or take a look at our itineraries to Ireland